Wednesday, 30 October 2019

 Charmingly, Betsy had a mail correspondence with Roy Chapman Andrews, former director of the American Museum of Natural History, going back to the late 1950s as she explored her potential career in palaeontology.
 Do you recall the AMNH’s sexy paleo photos of expeditions to the Gobi Desert in southern Mongolia in China in the early 20th century?
 You’d remember if you’d seen them.
 Roy Chapman Andrews was the lead on that trip.
 His photos are what fueled the flames of my own interest in paleo.

-We've found at least 37 specimens of Shonisaurus in Triassic outcrops of the Luning Formation in the Shoshone Mountains of Nevada, USA.
+We've found at least 37 specimens of Shonisaurus in Triassic outcrops of the Luning Formation in the Shoshone Mountains in northwestern Nye County of Nevada, USA.
 The finds go back to the 1920s.
-The specimens that may it to publication were collected by M. Wheat and C. L. Camp in the 1950s.
-The aptly named Shonisaurus popularis became the Nevada State Fossil in 1984.
+The specimens that may it to publication were collected by Margaret Wheat of Fallon and Dr. C. L. Camp, UCMP, in the 1950s.
+The aptly named Shonisaurus popularis became the Nevada State Fossil in 1977.
 Our Shoni got around.
 Isolated remains have been found in a section of sandstone in Belluno, in the Eastern Dolomites, Veneto region of northeastern Italy.
 The specimens were published by Vecchia et al. in 2002.

 For a time, Shonisaurus was the largest ichthyosaurus known.

 Move over, Shoni, as a new marine reptile find competes with the Green Anaconda (Eunectes murinus) and the Blue Whale (Balaenoptera musculus) for size at a whopping twenty-six (26) metres.